fbpx

 Search

-As part of our teaching team, you’ll spend the summer empowering middle schoolers from low-income neighborhoods and teaching the way you love to teach—innovative curriculum, small classes, supportive community, and endless opportunities to inspire.
+As part of our teaching team, you’ll spend the summer empowering middle schoolers from underserved communities and teaching the way you love to teach—innovative curriculum, small classes, supportive community, and endless opportunities to inspire.

 Join our vibrant community.
-Regardless of your experience, Aim High has exciting education opportunities in the classroom.
+Regardless of your experience, Aim High has an exciting educational opportunity in the classroom for you.

 Lead Teacher